pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Your resource type "conference room" now has the "Projector" property which can be `1080p`, `720p`, or `None`.

 If you are using the properties feature to keep track of guides, you could create properties such as language skills, expertise, or target audiences.

-## Troubleshooting

-What are common problems that could be encountered here?
-How do you solve them?

-## Further Information

-What other media do we have on the subject?
-Youtube videos, PDF handouts, vendor documentation (for plugins etc.) etc.?
-Link it here and explain what it does

-## See Also

-Link to other relevant guides, for example, in the case of Payment Providers, link to the articles on payment settings and plugins.
-Do not link to pages already linked underneath the title heading, prerequisites, or further information.